stolostron/rhacm-docs/_pages/story_pointing.md

 **Important:**

-- The rubrics are only guidelines.
-As you read the following section explaining each point selection in detail, remember that individual rubrics can vary drastically.
-For example, you may find some rubrics matching that of a 2 point issue while others match a 5 point issue.
-It's up to your subjective judgement and prior experience to select an appropriate score in such cases.
+- Rubrics are guidelines and can vary based on your experience, delays in builds, communication, unknown complexities, and other things out of our control.
+It's important to use your judgement, but to be as objective and honest as possible when choosing or changing your story.
 - New features always require dev, QE, and a peer review, regardless of their story points.
 If QE review is not possible, you can substitute it with a second dev review.

 &nbsp;